romartin/wirez/wirez-core/wirez-core-api/src/main/java/org/wirez/core/api/graph/README.md

 to relationships is particularly useful for providing additional metadata for graph algorithms, adding additional semantics to relationships (including quality and weight), and for constraining queries at runtime, if needed.
+* You can create more domain specific diagrams (such as E-R, hierarchical, etc) by providing rule constraints in the Definition Set.